harmonwood/harmons-tech-primer/docs/documention/README.md

 Site: [diagrams.net](https://app.diagrams.net)

-It can be pretty and you can imbed the original diagram in a PNG file so that there is no need to hunt for the original file.
+It can be pretty and you can embed the original diagram in a PNG file so that there is no need to hunt for the original file.
 The artifact is both the image and the original.